MatisseBE/DB-Advanced/readme.md

 ## What is this
 This repository is created as an assignment for Thomas More University.

 It will scrape a website to find the largest transaction made in Bitcoin for any minute.
-This entry will be added to a MongoDB set-up in a docker container.
+This entry will be added to a MongoDB, set-up in a docker container.
 Redis is used to store a pandas data frame with all scraped data of the last minute.
+Redis also runs in Docker
 ## Prerequisites
 ### Install Docker
 `https://www.docker.com/get-started`